 - Complete an application form at your chosen childcare provider.
 You will need to show your child's birth certificate.

 - Arrange a placement and start date with your childcare provider.

 In September 2017, the government introduced a 30 hour free childcare entitlement for parents of children who meet certain criteria.

 How to check if you are eligible and how to access a place:

 - Check if you are eligible for a funded 3 and 4 year old 30 hour place on the Childcare Choices website (external link).
 If you are eligible you will be given a unique eligibility code.

 - Register or sign into the Parent Portal (external link).
-You can download a user guide for the Parent Portal from the 'Downloads' section on this page.

 - Enter your eligibility code into the Parent Portal.